jaredatron/reactatron/Style.md

-what if we only inject the style wrapping component around "native" or "root" components by wrapping those in the DOM object?

 i think we only need inline-flex and inline-block wrapping should never be a default

-whats a gooe name for the difference between your children fitting or overflowing/scrolling?
+whats a good name for the difference between your children fitting or overflowing/scrolling?